Indianapolis Colts vs. New York Jets NFL Week 9 Odds, Plays and Insights for November 4, 2021

 Jets stats and trends

-- The Jets have been underdogs by 10.5 points or more once this season and covered the spread.
+- This season, the Jets won ATS in their only game as an underdog of 10.5 points or more.

-- New York's games this year have hit the over on four of seven set point totals (57.1%).
+- New York has hit the over in 57.1% of its opportunities this season (four times in seven games with a set point total).

-- New York is 2-0 against the spread and 2-0 overall in games when it scores more than 22.9 points.
+- New York is 2-0 against the spread and 2-0 overall when the team records more than 22.9 points.

-- In games that New York totals more than 352.4 yards, the team is 2-0 against the spread and 2-0 overall.
+- New York is 2-0 against the spread and 2-0 overall when the team amasses more than 352.4 yards.

-- The Jets have 15 giveaways this season, while the Colts have 18 takeaways.
+- This year the Jets have 15 turnovers, three fewer than the Colts have takeaways (18).

 Home and road insights

-- At home this season, Indianapolis has two wins against the spread and is 1-3 overall.
+- Indianapolis has covered the spread twice at home, and is 1-3 overall there, this season.

 - At home, as 10.5-point favorites or greater, the Colts are unbeaten ATS (1-0).

-- In four home games this season, Indianapolis has gone over the total twice.
+- Indianapolis has gone over the total twice in four home games this year.

-- New York is winless against the spread, and 0-4 overall, in away games.
+- On the road, New York is winless against the spread and 0-4 overall.

-- This season, in four road games, New York has gone over the total twice.
+- New York has hit the over twice in four road games this season.

 Powered by Data Skrive.